chromium/chromium/docs/webapps/isolated_web_apps.md

 3. The `IsolatedWebAppURLLoader` passes the request on to the `IsolatedWebAppReaderRegistry::ReadResponse` method.
-4. The behavior of `ReadResponse` depends on whether an instance of `SignedWebBundleReader` for the given Signed Web Bundle has already been cached.
+4. The behavior of `ReadResponse` depends on whether an instance of `IsolatedWebAppResponseReader` for the given Signed Web Bundle has already been cached.
-   - If a `SignedWebBundleReader` is cached, then that reader is used to read the response from the Signed Web Bundle and the response is sent back to the loader.
+   - If a `IsolatedWebAppResponseReader` is cached, then that reader is used to read the response from the Signed Web Bundle and the response is sent back to the loader.
 This is very fast, since the reader has a map of URLs to offsets into the Signed Web Bundle.
-   - If a `SignedWebBundleReader` is not cached, however, the process continues and a new reader is created.
+   - If a `IsolatedWebAppResponseReader` is not cached, however, the process continues and a new reader is created.
 5. The Integrity Block is read from the Signed Web Bundle.
 6. The validity of the Integrity Block is verified by